 Let me guess.
 You love using tech.
 I know, I know.
 I should assume.
 But since you’re reading this site then you most likely love using tech.
 And if you’re anything like us, you want that tech to work for you.
 Not make you jump through hoops to get things done.
 We’ve already shown you a couple of ways to tweak Windows 10 to make it better.
 Like how to personalize the Start menu.
 The best keyboard shortcuts that you really should master.
-We’ve even shown you the best web browsers available for Windows.
+We’ve also shown you the best web browsers available for Windows.

 Well, this post is going to add another level of customization for you and your Windows desktop.
 In this post, we’ll show you how to clean up and modernize an incredibly handy feature of Windows 10.